helpsavecraigslist/project/README.md

 ## Deploy Backend and Auth

 To deploy the backend go to `/infrastructure`.
 After that run `cdk deploy APIStack` to deploy.
 After this deployment there will be output in the terminal for a userPoolClientID, userPoolID, userPoolDomainRoot, and API endpoint.
-Create a file `aws-settings.json` in the `/frontend/src` directory.
+Fill in the file `aws-settings.json` in the `/frontend/src` directory.
 An example of this is below.
 Change the region to wherever you have deployed to.

 ```json
 {